evanyeh/photobooth/README.md

 # Photobooth

-This repo allows the control of a Nikon D5300 over USB using a Raspberry Pi (Zero W).
+This repo allows the control of a Nikon D5300 (and any camera supported by gphoto) over USB.

 ### Initial Setup

-* setup on Raspberry PI:
+* setup on host:
 	1. `sudo apt-get update`
 	2. `sudo apt-get install gphoto2`
-	3. `sudo pip3 install sh`
-	4. To check installation: run `gphoto --auto-detect`
+	3. To check installation: run `gphoto --auto-detect`
 		* which should list the connected camera e.g. `Nikon DSC D5300`
 		* if the camera is not listed, try restarting the camera
+    4. Run the following
+    ```
+    python3 -m venv venv
+    source venv/vin/activate
+    pip3 install flask
+    pip3 install sh
+    ```
 * setup on Nikon D5300:
-	1. None.
+	1. Turn on.

 ### Configuring Picture Save Location